ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Raise AR for DataLab setup for ``gitlab-analysis``, similar way as previous step.
 Assign it to your manager.
 You can also tag project owners (Dennis van Rooijen, Paul Armstrong or Ved Prakash) if you need help.
 - [ ] Please follow next step after running onboarding template, once you added GOOGLE_APPLICATION_CREDENTIALS path to your .zshrc` file which can be accessed by vi ~/.zshrc``.
 One of the project owners should send you configuration json file, which is important to add in your google credentials.
 Follow below steps:
 - [ ] Download the json file provided.
-b.
-Copy the path  including file_name.
+- [ ] Copy the path  including file_name.
-c.
-Open terminal and run vi ~/.zshrc
+- [ ] Open terminal and run vi ~/.zshrc
-d.
-If you already have variable  GOOGLE_APPLICATION_CREDENTIALS  modify its value to the file path and file name.
-To modify value please click I which stands for insert and will allow you to modify content.
-If you don’t have this variable then use below command export GOOGLE_APPLICATION_CREDENTIALS = <File_path>/<file_name>
+- [ ] If you already have variable  GOOGLE_APPLICATION_CREDENTIALS  modify its value to the file path and file name.
+To modify value please click ``I`` on your keyboard which stands for insert - it will allow you to modify content.
+If you don’t have this variable then use below command:

+export GOOGLE_APPLICATION_CREDENTIALS = <File_path>/<file_name>

-then :wq! to write the file
+then :wq! to write and exit file (w stands for write and q stands for quit)

-e.
-Refresh this file by sourcing it back, using source ~/.zshrc then it will be pointing to this.
+- [ ] Refresh this file by sourcing it back, by running command in terminal: ``source ~/.zshrc``.

-- [ ] After approved AR install and initialise Google Cloud SDK (which stands for software development kit) to which instructions are provided here.
+- [ ] After approved AR install and initialise Google Cloud SDK (which stands for software development kit) to which instructions are provided [here](https://cloud.google.com/sdk/docs/install)..
 After download and installation follow point a and b, especially commands in terminal.
 - [ ] Run ``gcloud components install datalab`` in your terminal
 - [ ] Project owner should provide you name of your Datalab instance, the most likely it will be your_gitlab_handle-datalab-project.
-Once you have name of instance connect to DataLab by using datalab connect your_gitlab_username-datalab-project.
+If you do not receive it follow up with owners by tagging them in access request issue or texting them directly on slack.
+Once you have name of your instance connect to DataLab by using datalab connect your_gitlab_username-datalab-project.

 If you receive error
 "The specified Datalab instance was created for your_gitlab_username@gitlab.com, but you are attempting to connect to it as your_gitlab_username@gitlab-analysis.iam.gserviceaccount.com".
 Then re-run the command as datalab connect your_gitlab_username-datalab-project --no-user-checking

 - [ ] Open your browser and type localhost:8081.
 It may take couple minutes to connect, so if nothing comes up refresh website or validate with project owners if your access has been granted properly.
+You should be all set!

 ## GitLab.com (Product)
 This data comes from our GitLab.com SaaS product.